Griswold cast iron skillet. Simple identification guide using logos.

 )

-The company grew to become one of America’s largest and most respected cast-iron manufacturers of the 20th century.
+The company grew to one of America’s largest and most respected cast-iron manufacturers of the 20th century.

-Keep an eye out for the first series of Erie and Erie Spider skillets.
+Look out for the first series of Erie and Erie Spider skillets.
 These two skillets stand out as the most sought-after by collectors.

-Most valuable Griswold skillet
+Most Valuable Griswold Skillets

 But the most valuable Griswold skillet is your family skillet.